glimpse-editor/glimpse-editor.github.io/content/downloads.md

 #### Flatpak
 If Flatpak is not already installed on your machine, follow these instructions: https://flatpak.org/setup/

-Once setup is complete you can find Glimpse by searching in your distribution's software center, or you can [click on this link](https://flathub.org/apps/details/org.glimpse_editor.Glimpse).
+Once setup is complete you can find Glimpse by searching in your distribution's software center, or you can [click on this link](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) from Flathub.

 Alternatively you can install it manually at the command line:
 ```
 $ flatpak install flathub org.glimpse_editor.Glimpse
 ```

-#### Snapcraft
+#### Snap
-If Snapcraft is not already installed on your machine, follow these instructions: https://snapcraft.io/docs/getting-started
+If `snapd` is not already installed on your machine, follow these instructions: https://snapcraft.io/docs/getting-started

-Once setup is complete you can find Glimpse Image Editor by searching in your distribution's software center, or you can [click on this link](https://snapcraft.io/glimpse-editor/).
+Once setup is complete you can find Glimpse Image Editor by searching in your distribution's software center, or you can [click on this link](https://snapcraft.io/glimpse-editor/) from the Snap Store.

 Alternatively you can install it manually at the command line:
 ```